 Make sure you promptly return your Secondary Applications with well-written, thoughtful, and professional responses.

 The final stage of the application process is the interview.
 If you receive an invitation for an interview, that is an indication that a school has decided that you are a qualified applicant and they want to get to know you better.
-Most optometry schools hold “interview days” where they bring in a group of applicants for a day that may consist of some or all of the following: Interviews, lunch, a school tour, and opportunities to meet students and faculty.
+Some PA schools hold “interview days” where they bring in a group of applicants for a day that may consist of some or all of the following: Interviews, lunch, school tour, and opportunities to meet students and faculty.
 Remember, the entire day is the interview, not just those times when you are in a formal meeting.
 Be on your best professional behavior all day!

 Interviews can take many forms, so it is essential to research your schools and be prepared.
 A Health Professions Advisor can help you with preparation tips and practicing your interviewing skills.

 The most common types of interviews are:

 - One on one interview—Usually one or two 20-30 minutes interviews